wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 Status
 ======

-* STM is still at least 2x slower (speed on a single core)
+* STM is still at least 2x slower (on one core)

-* HTM in Ruby with Intel Haswell CPUs: not bad but still disappointing (imo)
+* HTM: tested in Ruby with Intel Haswell CPUs, not bad but still disappointing (imo)

 STM C7
 ======

-* Our group's research
+* c7 is our group's research (there were a lot of previous research that failed to give good results)

 * Hope: much less than 2x slower for "PyPy-like" usages